Street Hoops

 Street Hoops is a streetball video game released in 2002.
-It was developed by Black Ops Entertainment and published by Activision.
-The game has real life streetballers such as 1/2 Man 1/2 Amazing and Hot Sauce.
-It is possible to create custom baller, and play on real life courts.
+It was developed by Black Ops Entertainment and published by Activision for PlayStation 2, GameCube, and Xbox.
+This is the first AND1 video game featuring real life streetballers such as 1/2 Man 1/2 Amazing and Hot Sauce.
+It is possible to create custom ballers, and play on real life courts.
 The game has 3 different modes: World Tournament, Lord of the Court, and Pick-up Game.

 Gameplay

 World Tournament

 In this mode of gameplay, the players team travels across the U.S. to take on teams at various courts.
 There are unlockable, new courts, secret courts, and better, more skilled ballers.
 This is the story mode of the game.
 There are some things that players have to pay to unlock, and there are even more things that players have to beat the mode several times to unlock.
 This is a 1-Player mode, with the ability to have other human players on a player's teams.
 However, the earning from this mode will only be saved to the progress of the first user.
 Progression through the mode is through the first player, as well.
 Other human players merely serve as teammates from game to game.